 - We believe that you are saved through what baptism symbolizes; not the physical act, but a pledge of a good conscience towards God (1 Pet.
 3:21).

 - In other words, though baptism doesn’t save you, you must be baptized if you are saved.
-If you refuse to be baptized, then it is an outward expression of defiance against the Word of God.
+If you refuse to be baptized, it is an outward expression of defiance against the Word of God.

 - We believe that God the Father is the first person in the trinity, and head in the chain of command of the Godhead

 - We believe that Christ gave himself for our sins to rescue us from the present evil age, according to the will of our God and Father (Gal.
 1:4)